 Even the process of breathing out underwater requires you to contract your abs and gives them a seamless workout.

 13. Vacuum a bit more

-Cleaning is perhaps the most overlooked workout of all time.
+Cleaning is an overlooked workout.
 Between lifting, bending, squatting, and scrubbing - a clean house offers a perfect all around fitness routine.
-It’s sort of like a unique at home crossfit program with excellent results - a clean home and a more slim waistline.
+Like a unique CrossFit program that cleans your home and provides a slim waistline.

 14. Eat more yogurt